-* Euro trades firm, holds just below two-year high against dollar
+* Euro trades firm, holds just below two-year high against

 * Fed meeting could fuel more dollar selling